 Round Three – All of our sororities are located in beautiful historic homes near campus.
-During this round, the sisters will take time to show you around their homes and get to know you better.
-This is the round where you will wear your recruitment t-shirt.
-These events are 30 minutes long and if invited you may attend up to 8.
+During this round, the members will take time to show you around their homes and get to know you better.
+This is the round where you will wear your recruitment t-shirt (preview coming soon!).
+These events are 30 minutes long and if invited you may attend up to 8 events.

-Preferential Round (Prefs) – You will be making the final decision about which sororities you prefer during this round.
-These events are usually more serious than previous events as the sorority members will explain what it means to be a sister and what their sorority has to offer.
+Preference Round (Prefs) – You will be making the final decision about which sororities you prefer during this round.
+These events are usually more serious than previous events as the sorority members will explain what it means to be a member and what their sorority has to offer.
 Events are 50 minutes in length and if invited, you may attend up to two preferential events.

 What do I wear?